Wood Coasters

 Butcher block coasters

-This is a great project for using up leftover pieces of hardwoods, as only small pieces are needed to make a set of coasters.
-Essentially the coasters are made in a strip, as long as the available material is, and then cut apart.
+This is an excellent project for using leftover hardwood pieces, as only small pieces are needed to make a set of coasters.
+The coasters are made in a strip, as long as the available material is available, and then cut apart.
 Since coasters are generally no more than four inches square, the maximum length of the glue-up would be 16” plus three saw kerfs.
 If material that long is not available, then making two glue-ups the same, which are 8” long, will still produce a set of four coasters.

-Before gluing anything, the material needs to be ripped on the table saw, making pieces that are 3/8” to ½” thick however wide is wanted.
-Then glue them together just like any tabletop.
-Considering the thickness of the wood pieces, it would be a very good idea to use cauls in the clamp-up, so as to prevent the laminated piece from bowing out from the pressure of the clamps.
+Before gluing anything, the material must be ripped on the table saw, making pieces 3/8” to ½” thick, however wide is desired.
+Then, glue them together just like any tabletop.
+Considering the thickness of the wood pieces, it would be a perfect idea to use cauls in the clamp-up to prevent the laminated piece from bowing out from the pressure of the clamps.

-Use a waterproof glue for this, such as epoxy or Loctite 3, rather than a water-resistant glue.
+Use a waterproof glue, such as epoxy or Loctite 3, rather than a water-resistant glue.
 Even though the coasters will be finished with varnish, making them waterproof, there’s no sense taking chances.

 After allowing the glue-up to dry for 24 hours, remove the clamps and plane or sand the surfaces level and smooth.
-If planning, be sure to insert the boards into the planer so that the direction of travel is along the grain to help prevent tearout.
-Cut the laminated boards into squares or circles the size of the finished coasters; then sand the surfaces and edges smooth.
-It is not uncommon to round over the edges slightly in the sanding process.
+If planning, be sure to insert the boards into the planer so that the direction of travel is along the grain to help prevent tear out.
+Cut the laminated boards into squares or circles the size of the finished coasters, then sand the surfaces and edges smoothly.
+It is expected to round over the edges slightly in the sanding process.

 End-Grain Butcher Block Coasters

-Just as cutting boards can be made in an end-grain butcher block style, so can coasters.
-The big advantage of this is if a lot of coasters are going to be made.
-A 16” long glue-up that is done for making normal butcher block coasters will only make 4 to 5 coasters, whereas the same length glue up for end-grain butcher block can be turned into 32 coasters.
-Of course, this requires more material, but it’s all glued together at once, so there isn’t much more time required to do the glue-up.
+Cutting boards can be made in an end-grain butcher block style, and coasters can be made.
+The significant advantage of this is if many coasters will be made.
+A 16” long glue-up for typical butcher block coasters will only make 4 to 5 coasters, whereas the same glue-up for end-grain butcher block can be turned into 32 coasters.
+Of course, this requires more material, but it’s all glued together at once, so there isn’t much more time needed to do the glue-up.

-The only challenging thing about this sort of glue up is ensuring that there are no gaps left between the various pieces of wood. pressure needs to be applied to the glue-up from both directions at the same time.
-Cauls can help with this, as well as spreading the force from the clamp, so that pressure is more evenly applied across the entire length of the laminate.
+The only challenge with this sort of glue-up is ensuring no gaps are left between the various pieces of wood.
+Pressure needs to be applied to the glue-up from both directions at the same time.
+Cauls can help with this and spread the force from the clamp so that pressure is more evenly applied across the entire length of the laminate.

-Once the glue has had ample time to dry, the clamp can be removed.
+The clamp can be removed once the glue has had ample time to dry.
 The edges will probably need to be planed or sanded before the individual coasters are cut from the laminate.
-It is much easier to do this to the whole laminate, rather than having to do it individually for each coaster.
+Doing this to the whole laminate is much easier than individually for each coaster.

 Cut the laminate into ½” slices on the band saw.
-Then sand them to remove the blade marks, just as I discussed when talking about the live edge coasters.
-I would not recommend putting these through the planer to smooth the surfaces, as there is a very good chance of tearout.
+Then, sand them to remove the blade marks, just as I discussed when talking about the live-edge coasters.
+I would not recommend putting these through the planer to smooth the surfaces, as there is an excellent chance of tearing them out.

 Turned Wood Coasters

-While not as common, turned wood coasters have one distinct advantage over any other type of wood coasters.
-That is, they can be made with a lip, so that they catch condensation dripping off of glasses, preventing it from dripping down onto the table top.
+While not as common, turned wood coasters have one distinct advantage over any other type of wood coaster.
+They can be made with a lip to catch condensation dripping off glasses, preventing them from dripping onto the tabletop.

-Turning a coaster is really no different than turning a small, shallow bowl or plate.
-The only thing to really be concerned about is ensuring that there is enough of a lip to catch the condensation.
-However, the one big problem is that turning them will waste a lot more material than the other types we’ve discussed, as each one will need to have a dovetail mortise cut into the bottom, to interface with the lathe’s chuck.
+Turning a coaster differs from turning a small, shallow bowl or plate.
+The only thing to be concerned about is ensuring enough of a lip to catch the condensation.
+However, the one big problem is that turning them will waste a lot more material than the other types we’ve discussed, as each one will need to have a dovetail mortise cut into the bottom to interface with the lathe’s chuck.

-A fair representation of a turned coaster can be made by using a bowl router bit.
-These are generally used for carving out compartments in serving trays and plates, by people who don’t have a router.
+A bowl router bit can be used fairly to represent a turned coaster.
+People who don’t have a router generally use these to carve out compartments in serving trays and plates.
 Properly done, the finished product looks much like it was turned on the lathe.
-However, these router bits also offer the possibility of cutting a serving tray, or in this case a coaster, that is an unusual shape, rather than just round.
+However, these router bits also offer the possibility of cutting a serving tray, or in this case, a coaster, that is an unusual shape rather than just round.

 Finish Coasters

-Some people leave wood coasters unfinished, so that the wood can soak up the condensation dripping off of glasses.
-This is actually not a very good idea, as the moist soaking into the coaster will cause the wood to swell.
-It will later contract again, but the uneven swelling and shrinking of the coasters is likely to cause them to crack.
+Some people leave wood coasters unfinished so that the wood can soak up the condensation dripping off of glasses.
+This is not a very good idea, as the moist soaking into the coaster will cause the wood to swell.
+It will later contract again, but the uneven swelling and shrinking of the coasters are likely to cause them to crack.

-The best finish to use on wood coasters is a heavy-duty polyurethane varnish.
-Apply two to three coats, sanding lightly with very fine sandpaper between coats.
-If the coaster has end-grain exposed, such as in the case of live edge coasters, then it may be necessary to apply three coats before the wood is properly sealed.
-In that case, once it is properly sealed, a fourth coat should be applied for appearance sake.
+The best finish for wood coasters is heavy-duty polyurethane varnish.
+Apply two to three coats, sanding lightly with fantastic sandpaper between coats.
+If the coaster has end-grain exposed, such as in live-edge coasters, it may be necessary to apply three coats before the wood is sealed correctly.
+Once properly sealed, a fourth coat should be applied for appearance’s sake.

-In the case of coasters which are made using epoxy, it may be desirable to use epoxy as the finish, rather than varnish.
-Varnish tends to yellow slightly, so if there is a desire to retain the transparent appearance of epoxy without any colorant added, then it is better to use epoxy for the finish.
+It may be desirable to use epoxy as the finish rather than varnish for coasters made using epoxy.
+Varnish tends to yellow slightly, so if the desire is to retain the transparent appearance of epoxy without any colorant added, then it is better to use epoxy for the finish.
 It can be mixed and then painted on with disposable paint brushes in the same way that varnish is.

 Another thing you may want to consider is adding felt to the bottom side of the coasters.
-Not only does this help prevent the coaster from scratching the table, but it also makes the process of making the coasters easier.
-It is not necessary to sand out the blade marks or sand the bottom side smooth, if it is covered with felt.
+Not only does this help prevent the coaster from scratching the table, but it also makes making the coasters easier.
+If the bottom side is covered with felt, sanding out the blade marks or making it smooth is unnecessary.

-I usually use black felt for covering the bottom of coasters, as it won’t be as visible as any other color.
-I start by cutting squares of felt which are larger than the coasters.
-Rubber cement is then applied to the bottom of the coaster and the felt is stuck into the rubber cement while it is still wet.
+I usually use black felt to cover the bottom of the coasters, as it won’t be as visible as any other color.
+I start by cutting squares of felt that are more considerable than the coasters.
+Rubber cement is then applied to the bottom of the coaster, and the felt is stuck in the rubber cement while still wet.
 Put pressure or weight on the coaster to keep the felt in place while the cement dries.
-When the cement is dry a small pair of scissors or a sharp craft knife can be used to cut the felt flush with the edge of the coaster.
+When the cement is dry, a small pair of scissors or a sharp craft knife can be used to cut the felt flush with the edge of the coaster.